 Experienced truck accident law firms like ours have handled many truck accident cases and are the best lawyers for truck accidents.

 Common Causes of an 18-wheeler accident:

-- Failure to properly to accommodate blind-spots
+- Failure to properly accommodate blind spots

 - Brake failure

-- Debris or articles in the road
+- Debris or articles on the road

 - Exhaustion or fatigue on the part of the driver